frontaid/natural-selection/README.md

 ## Contribute

 Please create an issue when you have a suggestion.
-Note that the goal of this project is to provide a useful boilerplate for 80% of the global CSS styling.
+Note that the goal of this project is to provide a useful and minimal boilerplate for global CSS styling.
 It is *not* the goal to add every single element or every possible element/attribute/pseudo-class combination.

 ## Questions and Answers

-**Why is this named "Natural Selection"?**
+**Why is this called "Natural Selection"?**
 This is a collection of CSS *selectors*.
 And given the limited number of HTML elements and attributes, the list came about quite *naturally*.

 **Why are there no selectors for `div` and `span`?**
 Both `div` and `span` are very generic.
 It does not really make sense to apply any *global* styling